 spectacular summer concert series.

 Just adjacent to the zoo is the Denver Museum of Nature & Science (2001 Colorado Blvd.), a spectacular interactive museum that explores fossils and dinosaurs, the mysteries of space at Gates Planetarium (it's out of this world!), Egyptian mummies, the riddles of the human body, and a slew of other hands-on exhibits.
-Opening in 2014 is a newly expanded Discovery Zone, with dozens of hands-on activities for kids.
+The newly expanded Discovery Zone has dozens of hands-on activities for kids of all ages.

 Platte River Valley, Children's Museum of Denver